Contact the W. Cary Edwards School of Nursing

 Julie is board certified in Medical Surgical Nursing and is certified as a nurse educator through the National League for Nursing.
 In 2010, she was the recipient of the New Jersey State Nursing Students Faculty Award.

-Valerie Preston received her Associates in Applied Science in Secretarial Science from Mercer County Community College.
+- Valerie Preston received her Associates in Applied Science in Secretarial Science from Mercer County Community College.
 She has more than 27 years' experience working in the administrative field, primarily working at the executive level.
 She was appointed as program assistant to the Director of the Office of Military and Veterans Affairs at Thomas Edison State College in 2008.
-In 2011, she was appointed as Assistant to the Dean for the W. Cary Edwards School of Nursing at Thomas Edison State College.
+In 2011, she was appointed as Administrative Assistant for the W. Cary Edwards School of Nursing at Thomas Edison State College.

 Lisa Whitfield-Harris is the Diversity Coordinator/Undergraduate Program Advisor for the W. Cary Edwards School of Nursing.
 Her responsibilities include the coordination of activities of the Certificate in Nursing Education program, and advising RN-BSN students.
 She obtained her Bachelor of Science in Nursing from West Chester University; Master of Science in Nursing and Master of Business Administration from La Salle University.
 She is currently a doctoral nursing student at Duquesne University.
 Her professional experience includes many years of nursing including neurosurgical ICU, pediatrics, public health, and nursing management.